Hackensack University Medical Center: Off-campus facilities

 HUMC maintains offices around the perimeter of its campus as well as in downtown Hackensack.
 These include the Center for Trauma Recovery, the QUEST Adult Outpatient Program, Health Awareness Regional Program (HARP), the Geriatric Assessment Program, the Hospice Program, and HUMC's Home Health Agency.

 Affiliations

-HUMC at Pascack Valley ("HVP")
+HUMC at Pascack Valley ("HPV")

 HPV is a full-service hospital established in 2013 partnered with for-profit partner LHP Hospital Group (now Ardent Health Services).
 On October 1, 2008, it opened as Hackensack University Medical Center North at Pascack Valley, "a satellite emergency department to treat non-life-threatening emergencies."

-Joseph M. Sanzari Children’s Hospital
+Joseph M. Sanzari Children's Hospital

-The Joseph M. Sanzari Children’s Hospital is a 105-bed pediatric acute care hospital connected to Hackensack University Medical Center.
+The Joseph M. Sanzari Children's Hospital is a 105-bed pediatric acute care hospital connected to Hackensack University Medical Center.

 HUMC at Mountainside

 Mountainside Hospital (also known as HackensackUMC Mountainside), located in Montclair, New Jersey, became part of the Hackensack network when it was acquired by Hackensack and Ardent Health Services jointly in 2012 from Merit Health Systems.